Welayta people: Welayta music

 Welayta music plays a prominent role in national entertainment in Ethiopia.
 The unique and fast-paced Welayta tunes have influenced several styles and rhythm as it continues to shape the identity of Ethiopian musical diversity.
 Various famous Ethiopian artists from other ethnic groups have incorporated Welayta musical style into their songs, including vocalists Tibebu Workeye, Teddy afro and Tsehaye Yohannes.
 Just as influential are Welayta traditional dance forms that are often adopted by musicians and widely visible in Ethiopian music videos.

 Food

-Raw beef, commonly known as “Kurt” is deep rooted cultural food by Welayta people.
+Raw beef, commonly known as kurt, is deep rooted cultural food of the Welayta people.
 Little is known on the origin of raw meat eating habit.
-Minced raw beef called “Kitfo” by the Gurage people and Kurt are mostly served on special occasions such as holidays like "Finding of the True Cross" or "Meskel" holiday, celebrated annually on September 27 in Ethiopia.
-Moreover, Enset foods are traditionally incorporated into cultural events such as births, deaths, weddings, and rites of planting, harvesting and purification.
+Minced raw beef called kitfo by the Gurage people and Kurt are mostly served on special occasions such as holidays like "Finding of the True Cross" or Meskel holiday, celebrated annually on September 27 in Ethiopia.
+Moreover, enset foods are traditionally incorporated into cultural events such as births, deaths, weddings, and rites of planting, harvesting and purification.